Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 \subsection{Variable Fixing Behavior of SPVAR and MP-SPVAR in the QAP}

-In the discussion above, we examined the effect of small penalty coefficients on variable fixing in the SPVAR and MP-SPVAR algorithms.
+In the previous section, we discussed the possible states of the solutions for small values of the penalty coefficient $\mu$ in the QAP.
+In this section, we examine how the solutions behave for each $\mu$ and investigate the effect of variable fixing on the solutions.

-Now, we consider the variable fixing behavior of the SPVAR algorithm.
+We consider how the variable fixing behavior of the SPVAR algorithm under different penalty coefficients affects the solution quality.
 Two possible reasons can be considered for why the SPVAR method yielded only infeasible solutions when \(\mu\) was small.
 First, for small values of \(\mu\), single or partial assignments are likely to occur.
 In such cases, some rows or columns may fail to satisfy the one-hot constraint.
 Specifically, there may exist rows or columns in which all variables are fixed to zero, thereby leading to infeasibility.
 Second, even if no errors occur during the variable-fixing step, the penalty coefficient used in the reduced problem remains small.
 Consequently, the solver tends to suppress new assignments beyond those present in the original solution, making it difficult to obtain feasible configurations.
 On the other hand, for penalty coefficients large enough to yield feasible solutions, the SPVAR method produced feasible solutions with probability one.
-This result suggests that, for such penalty coefficients, neither the Approx.\ Ratio varies significantly nor does the FS Ratio deviate from one, indicating that no over-assignments occur and that the variable-fixing step does not violate the two-way one-hot constraint.
-In the SPVAR method, variables assigned the value one in the solutions are retained as variables in the reduced problem.
+This result suggests that, for such penalty coefficients, neither the approx.\ ratio varies significantly nor does the FS\ ratio deviate from one, indicating that no over-assignments occur and that the variable-fixing step does not violate the two-way one-hot constraint.
+In the SPVAR method, variables that take one at least once among all solutions, rather than zero or one in every solution, are retained as variables in the reduced problem.
 Since a penalty coefficient that ensures feasibility is also applied in the reduced problem, the final solution can be regarded as the combination of these retained variables that minimizes the objective function.
 Therefore, the SPVAR method is expected to provide feasible solutions when the penalty coefficient is sufficiently large.